 The number of hang-up telephone calls at your home has jumped.
 But when he answers the phone, someone's always on the other end.
 You push *69 and use caller ID to investigate hang-up calls.
 Or after he’s made a call, you hit the redial button, but you don’t know the person or company on the other end of line.

-15. Coded Messages
+15. Coded Text Messages

 16. Less Sex

-He used to always be ready for sex, despite mood, workload or stress level.
-Lately, you’ve expressed interest and he's hesitant.
+He use to always be ready for sex, despite mood, workload or stress level.
+Lately, you've expressed interest and he's hesitant.
 Instead of taking the time to talk, he now walks out in mid-sentence and refuses to finish the conversation.
 Fights are more frequent and they never get resolved.

 17. Evasiveness and Defensiveness